RBAC Reference Guide¶

 - Sensors and binary sensors (monitoring)

-- Switches (deployment / statefulset scaling, CronJob suspension)
+- Switches (deployment / statefulset scaling, CronJob suspension, node cordon/uncordon)

-- Pod deletion from the sidebar panel (requires Home Assistant admin role)
+- Pod and Job deletion from the sidebar panel (requires Home Assistant admin role)

 Read-only access to every resource the integration monitors.
 No write permissions.